mtov/engsoftmoderna/en/chapter2.md

 as usually commented by pair programming critics.
 Also, for some developers it is emotionally and cognitively uncomfortable to discuss each line of code and each implementation decision with a colleague.
-To mitigate this, in XP, it is recommended to rotate pairs at every session.
+To mitigate this, XP recommends to rotate pairs at every session.
 These sessions are typically 50 minutes long, followed by a 10-minute break.
 In the following session, both pairs and roles (driver vs. navigator) switch.